YouTube Coach

 // Lessons Learned

-- 04I ultimately stopped making YouTube videos, so the tool became obsolete for me personally.
-But the architecture—a structured workflow with daily phases, completion tracking, and contextual help—is a pattern I'd reuse for any multi-day creative process.
+- 04I stopped making videos, so the tool became obsolete.
+But the daily-phase pattern transfers to any multi-day creative process.